India–United States espionage on Nanda Devi

-The Nanda Devi Plutonium Mission was a joint operation by the United States Central Intelligence Agency (CIA) and the Indian Intelligence Bureau (IB) to spy on the nuclear developments being conducted in the Xinjiang Province of China.
-The agencies cooperated in October 1965 to install a nuclear-powered remote sensing station on the peak of Nanda Devi in the Uttarakhand Garhwal Himalayas.
+India–United States espionage on Nanda Devi was a series of attempts by the United States Central Intelligence Agency (CIA) and the Indian Intelligence Bureau (IB) to spy on ballistic missile testing being conducted at Lop Nur in Xinjiang, China.
+The agencies cooperated in October 1965 in a failed attempt to install a SNAP-19C plutonium-238 radioisotope thermoelectric generator-powered (RTG-powered) remote sensing station on the peak of Nanda Devi in the Garhwal Himalayas to gather signals intelligence via telemetry from missiles during their tests.

-The mission failed after the plutonium powered Radioisotope Thermoelectric Generator was lost in the mountains because of a strong snowstorm.
+The mission was aborted during a strong blizzard, and the generator was lost.
+Three recovery attempts failed, leading to fears of radioactive contamination of the Ganges or repurposing for a dirty bomb.
+Another CIA RTG-powered mountaintop device installed from spring 1967 to 1968 melted down into the ice, blocking its signal-gathering.
+A third device was successful from 1973 but quickly made obsolete by reconnaissance satellites.

 The mission

-In 1965, the Pentagon and the CIA were worried about the Chinese Nuclear Developments.
+In 1965, the Pentagon and the CIA were worried about the development of China's nuclear weapons program.
 The Vietnam War was ramping up and the United States had no intelligence data to counter any Chinese threat.
-The Chinese were conducting nuclear tests in secretive facilities.
+The Chinese were conducting nuclear tests in secretive facilities, most prominently the Lop Nur site in eastern Xinjiang, across the Tibetan Plateau from the Indian border.

 Two years prior, a top US air force officer led a successful expedition to the summit of Mount Everest.
 He suggested that the Pentagon should recruit the hardy Sherpas to install a remote sensing station on the summit.
 But this idea ran into some problem as Mount Everest also bordered China.
+The plan then shifted to placing the equipment on Mount Kanchenjunga, but left both IB and CIA Agents unsatisfied with the higher altitude and execution strategy.
 After consultations with the Indian authorities, the Pentagon arrived at a plan to install a remote sensing station on the summit of Nanda Devi within Indian territory at an altitude of 25,645 ft.

-The members of the CIA / Indian Intelligence Bureau mission were tasked with installing an 8–10 feet high antenna, two transceiver sets, and the plutonium-powered Radioisotope Thermoelectric Generator and its seven plutonium capsules.
+The members of the CIA / Indian Intelligence Bureau mission were tasked with installing an 8–10 feet high antenna, two transceiver sets, and a plutonium-238–powered SNAP-19C radioisotope thermoelectric generator and its seven plutonium capsules.